-A typical side-effect of taking such painkillers is a condition called “medication-overuse headache”.
-This happens when a patient uses a higher than recommended dose, which is no more than two or three times a week, and no more than ten per month.
+A typical side-effect of taking such painkillers is a condition called “a medication-overuse headache”.
+This happens when a patient uses a higher than the recommended dose, which is no more than two or three times a week, and no more than ten per month.

-As of recently, frustrated migraine patients are turning to a more natural remedy — medical marijuana.
+As of recently, frustrated migraine patients are turning to a more natural remedy—cannabis.

 What are migraines?